ranjithpillai/dotfiles/README.md

 Dotfiles for

+- Atom for Windows 10
-- Bash shell
+- Bash shell for Linux
-- Sublime Text 3 for Linux and Windows
+- Sublime Text 3 for Linux and Windows 10

-## Setting Up
+## Setting up a new machine

-`<PATH>` is the file path to the `dotfiles` directory
+Note: `<PATH>` here refers to the full file path to the `dotfiles` directory on your local machine.

 ### File System

-Show hidden files
+Show hidden files and file extensions.

+### Atom

+1. Symbolic link to dotfiles
+2. Install Package Sync
+3. Sync packages

 ### Bash